 Corrective exercise - as an exercise discipline - uses a systematic process that involves identifying neuromusculoskeletal dysfunction, developing a plan of action and integrating a corrective strategy.
 This process requires knowledge and application of an integrated assessment process in order to determine the appropriate program design and exercise techniques.

-Here we’ll look at the why and how we assess.
+Here we’ll look at the why and how we assess as movement specialists.

 8 Reasons to do Movement Assessments Before Corrective Exercise

 As fitness professionals who specialize in corrective exercise, it's absolutely important that we start off the right way: with movement assessments!

 - Create realistic expectations

 - Discover the specific GOALS and NEEDS of each client

 - Create individualized exercise programs that are systematic and progressive